Welcome to the School of

 Health and Human Services

-The School of Health and Human Services is comprised of six disciplines that all share a mission of caring and compassion within a professional framework: communication disorders, marriage and family therapy, nursing, public health, recreation and leisure, and social work.
+The School of Health and Human Services is comprised of seven disciplines that all share a mission of caring and compassion within a professional framework: communication disorders, exercise science, marriage and family therapy, nursing, public health, recreation and leisure, and social work.
 These disciplines focus on the preparation of competent and creative practitioners to meet the health and human service needs of society.
 All programs require a strong liberal arts background as a prerequisite to professional course work.
 In addition to theory-focused courses in the major, students in each program participate in community-based clinical training, field practice, and internships.
 Preparing for health and human services careers at Southern is demanding, intellectually and personally.
 It requires dedication and involves sophisticated research and intensive study.

 Students learn together with the faculty how practice, research, and theory interact as they respond to clients encountering issues such as alcohol and substance abuse, mental illness, AIDS, family violence, child abuse, primary health care needs, elderly recreation services, and the relationship between poverty and nutrition.
 Five of the departments offer undergraduate degrees which lay the foundation for beginning professional practice in their respective disciplines in addition to providing students with a solid background for pursuing graduate study in their particular field.
 All six disciplines award highly regarded master's degrees.
 Because there are various trajectories within these professions, each discipline offers a lifetime of rewarding career opportunities.